Welcome to Little Nest Learning Space! We are delighted to welcome you into our community.

-Please note that our program is a Year-round program, but we do have an official start of a new school year each fall.
-The 2017 - 2018 school year will begin on August 21, 2017.
+Please note that our program is a Year-round program, but we do have an official start of a new program year each fall.
+The 2017 - 2018 program year will begin on August 21, 2017.
 Regardless of when a child enrolls, they are subject to any updates to policies as they occur.

 If there are any changes to pricing, the Little Nest Learning Space team will provide new rates with at least three months' notice.

 The director of the program may choose to collect an admissions deposit or an enrollment fee.